sintel-dev/Orion/README.md

 anomalies = orion.detect(test_data)
 ```

-> :warning: **NOTE:** Depending on your system and the exact versions that you might have installed
-> some *WARNINGS* may be printed.
-These can be safely ignored as they do not interfere
-> with the proper behavior of the pipeline.
+> :warning: Depending on your system and the exact versions that you might have installed some *WARNINGS* may be printed.
+These can be safely ignored as they do not interfere with the proper behavior of the pipeline.

 The output of the previous command will be a ``pandas.DataFrame`` containing a table in the
 Output format described above: